martinholovsky/Securix-Linux/other/Coding_conventions.md

 Variables defined in `/etc/securix/securix.conf` starts with `SX_*` (SX_VARIABLE)

-Text variable must be enclosed in double-quotation mark, even if it is one word
+String variable must be enclosed in double-quotation mark, even if it is one word
 ```bash
 VARIABLE="string"
 ```